PeterEriksson/spotify-app-peter/README.md

 User can play previews of songs and select them as favorited.
 In the favorited-page the user can make an action with these favorited songs - either add them to liked songs on Spotify or create a new playlist on Spotify.

-In the Discover page the user can explore new tracks based on user's most played artists.
+In the  discover-page the user can explore new tracks based on the user's most played artists.

 Link to site: https://tracktrends.vercel.app/